The Cleveland Zoo (Ohio): Exhibits, Food, and Tips

 The Zoo’s Conservation Efforts

 The Cleveland Zoo’s website says they target conservation efforts in Africa, Asia, and Latin America.
-They work with conservation partners in these area to protect wildlife, research wildlife science, and teach and strengthen local communities on topics such as illegal wildlife trade, habitat destruction, and more.
+They work with conservation partners in these areas to protect wildlife, research wildlife science, and teach and strengthen local communities on topics such as illegal wildlife trade, habitat destruction, and more.

 A Few Things to Know About the Zoo